Kayli/logspub/biology.md

   - anatomy is about statics of an organism: focus on structure
   - physiology is more about dynamics of an organism: its development, metabolism, etc

+- skeleton
+  - structural frame that supports animal body
+  - types
+    - exoskeleton: stable outer shell of an organism
+    - endoskeleton: forms the support structure inside the body
+    - hydroskeleton: flexible skeleton supported by fluid pressure

+- human skeleton
+  - there are 205-208 bones in adult, 270 in a newborn, cause some bones merge as development progresses
+  - bones
     - hyoid bone (подъязычная кость)
     - radius and ulna: bones of the forearm
     - fibula and tibia: bones of the lower leg

 ## symbiotic relationships